department-of-veterans-affairs/va.gov-team/products/disability/526ez/engineering_research/ITF_async_proposal.md

     - This state will be updated asynchronously

  ### ITF creation job model
-**note** Logically simliar to our `Form526JobStatus` model.
+**note** Logically similar to our `Form526JobStatus` model.
 This model tracks the status of async record creation with context on each subsequent attempt.

 - When an ITF instance is created, an asnyc job will be enqueued to track the source-of-truth sync of the new ITF.
 This job will represented in our database by this tracking model
 - Instantiated with a status of `try`
 - Failed jobs will be updated with a status of `error`
   - error responses will be logged and recorded on in the database
   - When a job failes, we set the job status, record the error, and raise an error, automatically sending the job to the retry queueu where a new JobStatus model will be created.
-- Successfull jobs will updated with a status of `success`
+- Successful jobs will updated with a status of `success`
   - when a job succeeds, the associated ITF will also be updated with a state of `confirmed`.

 ### Async Engine
 **note** this is a logical encapsulation of everything required to keep our "cache" (aka local DB record) in sync with the source of truth (e.g. EVSS).
 It has two parts, an async (sidekiq) creation job for ITF creation, and a rolling-cache refresh job to ensure that we maintain parity with our external source of truth.
 The async creation job's purpose is to allow ITF *writes* to be non-blocking, and the rolling-cache refresh is to allow our ITF *reads* to be non-blocking.

 #### Async Creation
 **note** there is a likely edge case where a user may perform a subsequent login while their ITF record is still being created.
-We **must not** create another ITF record / ITF creation job cycle, as this could register the incorrect effective date, as well as polute our system with redundant jobs.
+We **must not** create another ITF record / ITF creation job cycle, as this could register the incorrect effective date, as well as pollute our system with redundant jobs.
 For this reason, we will treat `pending` as a valid ITF state, as this indicates that it is still in it's retry cycle.

 - When an ITF is created in our database, an `after_create` lifecycle hook enqueues it's external creation via the **Async Engine**
 - This is a Sidekiq job the enqueues the call to our external source of truth (E.G. EVSS)